nabeelsherazi/chess_timer/README.md

 ## Contact

-sherazi@husky.neu.edu if you have questions or just want to say hi.
+sherazi.n@husky.neu.edu if you have questions or just want to say hi.